PeterPawn/YourFritz/reported_threats/480894/README.md

 2016-11-13 02:06 - Still no message/further response from vendor, last contact regarding this case on 2016-06-16

 2016-11-13 02:25 - Description published

+2016-11-20 04:30 - Problem was probably already fixed with version 113.06.69-41875, released as public beta version at 2016-11-04 (less than 4 weeks after first details were available on IPPF and in less than five months after my first message to vendor)